astorDev/versy/appstore/my-experience/article.md

 ## The Summer Boom

-So, I've removed user registration process altogether, this time.
-And on the 4th of July, I've submitted my app one more time.
+So, I've removed the user registration process altogether, this time.
+And on the 4th of July, I submitted my app one more time.
 Guess when it received a review results?
 On the same day!
 Imagine how surprised I was when previously the process took one month!
 Moreover, the review was successful

 ![](v1.0.png)